Skip to content

 Short description

-An EventBridge rule can monitor a CloudWatch alarm for configuration changes (for example, create, update, or delete).
-Or, the rule can monitor state changes (for example, OK, ALARM, or INSUFFICIENT).
-Associate the rule with any supported target to satisfy the use case.
+You can use your EventBridge rule to monitor a CloudWatch alarm for configuration changes, for example, create, update, or delete.
+You can also use your rule to monitor state changes, for example, OK, ALARM, or INSUFFICIENT.
+You can associate your rule with any supported target.

 Resolution

-By default, when CloudWatch encounters a state change, it sends an Amazon Simple Service (Amazon SNS) notification.
-Or, it might respond with an Amazon EC2 or an AWS Auto Scaling action.
+When CloudWatch encounters a state change, it sends an Amazon Simple Notification Service (Amazon SNS) notification or invokes an AWS Lambda Function.
+Or, it might respond with an Amazon Elastic Compute Cloud (Amazon EC2) or an AWS Auto Scaling action.

-Create a resource to run the desired logic
+Create a resource to run the custom action

 Create a CloudWatch alarm